Become an All of Us Researcher

 The All of Us Research Program offers a rich longitudinal dataset that can be used to study health and wellbeing across the disability community.
 Disability research is a key part of the All of Us Research Program, which has adopted the American Community Survey disability identifiers.

 Learn more about how to use All of Us data in your research.

 - An interactive Data Browser that provides an overview of data shared by participants, including electronic health records, physical measurements, genomic data from biosamples, and survey responses.

-- A Survey Explorer with information about All of Us surveys, which include questions about health care access, COVID-19 experiences, and more.
-Demographic information includes disability identifiers, race, ethnicity, sexual/gender identity, and more.
+- A Survey Explorer with information about All of Us surveys, which include questions about health care access, COVID-19 experiences, demographics, and more.
+Demographic information collected in the surveys includes disability identifiers, race, ethnicity, gender identity, sexual orientation, and more.